saurabhchirde/Pebble-Cart-Ecommerce-Store/README.md

 # Pebble Cart

-## An E-commerce Store for Photography Enthusiast
+## An E-commerce Store For Photography Enthusiast
 #### - by Saurabh Chirde

  <br>